hybridly/hybridly/docs/guide/hooks.md

 	after: (context: InternalRouterContext) => MaybePromise<void>

 	/**
-	 * Called when a visit has been made and a page component has been navigated to.
+	 * Called when a navigation has been made and a page component has been navigated to.
 	 */
-	navigated: (options: NavigationOptions) => MaybePromise<void>
+	navigated: (options: NavigationOptions, context: InternalRouterContext) => MaybePromise<void>
 }
 ```